jonzarecki/awesome-pycharm-plugins/README.md

 A curated list of awesome PyCharm plugins.
 List of all plugins can be found in [here](https://plugins.jetbrains.com/pycharm).

+Each item holds a list of:
+- Rating
+- Number of downloads
+- Update time (not necessarily updated)

 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

 - Tools integration